endotoh/timemachine/README.md

 ## INTRODUCTION

-I didn't find something super simple and lightweight for mocking time for frequent Golang testing use cases which do not global switcher objects calling conventions.
+I didn't find something super simple and lightweight for mocking time for frequent Golang testing use cases which do not require global switcher object calling conventions.
 This does the job for me, making everything feel like one is using the standard 'time' package; you might find it useful too.

 ## USAGE